 Once upon a time, way back in the crazy days of the 60s, there were two guys in their 20s who were "youth workers."
-Back then, youth ministry hadn't really caught on—not many churches took it seriously...but Mike Yaconelli and Wayne Rice were about to change all that.
+Back then, youth ministry hadn't really caught on—not many churches took it seriously—but Mike Yaconelli and Wayne Rice were about to change all that.

 Mike and Wayne set out to convince senior pastors and church boards that youth ministry was absolutely vital if the church was to remain strong.
 They determined there was a need for relevant, fun, truth-telling youth ministry resources—and that youth workers needed help connecting with teens in a real and relevant way.
-So Mike and Wayne borrowed money from their in-laws and self-published their very first resource (titled Ideas of course!) on a press in the garage.
+So Mike and Wayne borrowed money from their in-laws and self-published their very first resource (titled Ideas, of course!) on a press in the garage.
 They took the books on the road, sold them for five bucks a pop, and held seminars to show youth workers how to use them to reach students.

 And people actually showed up.

-Youth Specialties was born.
+Thus, Youth Specialties was born.

-The first annual YS National Youth Workers Convention, in 1970, reflected what became a YS trademark: off-the-wall and slightly irreverent humor, yet deeply serious about encouraging, training, and equipping youth workers.
+The first annual YS National Youth Workers Convention in 1970 reflected what became a YS trademark: off-the-wall and slightly irreverent humor, yet deeply serious about encouraging, training, and equipping youth workers.
 Since then, thousands of youth workers—paid and volunteer—have come together every year at NYWC for training, encouragement, and community (except for 1989, when the San Francisco earthquake forced us to shut down that event).
 Tic Long ran NYWC and other one-day YS events for nearly four decades (and is still a smiling face you’ll see teaching seminars on leadership during National Youth Worker Conventions).

 In 1994, Wayne left YS to start his own company, Understanding Your Teenager, at which point Mike and his lovely wife, Karla, led the company into the next millennium.